 Thais search for missing as 15 die in pilgrim boat accident

-BANGKOK: The search for several missing passengers continued Monday after a boat carrying Muslim pilgrims sank on Thailand’s Chao Phraya river leaving at least 15 people dead, a provincial governor said.
+AYUTTHAYA, Thailand: Divers located the body of a young boy yesterday as they resumed their search for missing passengers after an overcrowded boat carrying Muslim pilgrims sank on Thailand’s Chao Phraya river, leaving at least 15 people dead.

-The accident happened on Sunday afternoon near the ancient city of Ayutthaya, a popular tourist attraction, when a boat packed with pilgrims returning from a mosque hit a concrete bank in strong tides.
+The accident happened on Sunday afternoon near the ancient city of Ayutthaya, a popular tourist attraction, when a boat packed with pilgrims returning from a mosque hit a concrete bank in strong currents.

-“The death toll is now confirmed at 15, with 11 people still missing,” Ayutthaya deputy governor Rewat Prasong told AFP, updating the overnight toll from 13 dead.

-“Fourteen people are still in hospital,” he said, adding “the rescue operation resumed this morning to find those missing.”
+Scores of people lined the bank yesterday morning as divers plunged into the swollen, brown waters for the grim task of searching the partially-submerged pleasure boat for the missing.

+Distraught relatives wept as the body of an eight-year-old boy was pulled from the wreckage and laid in a white plastic sheet, an AFP team on site reported.

+Disaster struck as the boat returned from a memorial for a Muslim scholar at an Ayutthaya mosque.

+Television footage showed the boat stopping abruptly as it appeared to hit the concrete bank, and sinking in seconds.

-Local television stations showed graphic footage of the aftermath of the accident as passengers were pulled from the water while rescuers attempted to resuscitate stricken people on the bank.
+Thai broadcasters showed desperate scenes of the aftermath of the accident as passengers were pulled from the water while rescuers attempted to resuscitate stricken people.

 Despite its wealth compared to regional neighbours and huge tourism sector, accidents are common on Thailand’s public transport network.

-Safety regulations are often weakly enforced, including on boats with overcrowding, sinkings and crashes common — in particular in busy tourist areas.
+Safety regulations are often weakly enforced, including on boats, with overcrowding, sinkings and crashes common – particularly in busy tourist areas.

+According to World Health Organisation, Thailand has the world’s second highest road fatality rate after Libya.

+The Thai junta has got tough on breaches of many laws, but has so far failed to fix the chronic safety lapses in the country’s transport system.

 The Chao Phraya, the main river that flows through Bangkok, is a key commuting artery, filled with often packed boats plying the waterways at breakneck speed.